 Colonial Penn Medicare Supplement Plan N

-Eleven percent of people who have Medicare Supplement plans have Medicare Supplement Plan N. This plan is very popular for a reason: it has affordable monthly premiums in comparison to Medigap Plan F or Medigap Plan G, which are the other two most popular plans.
-It also offers more coverage than plans that offer basic coverage, such as Medigap Plan A.
+Eleven percent of people with Medicare Supplement plans have Medicare Supplement Plan N. This plan is top-rated for a reason: it has affordable monthly premiums compared to Medigap Plan F or Medigap Plan G, the other two most popular plans.
+It also offers more coverage than plans that provide basic range, such as Medigap Plan A.

 Naturally, since Colonial Penn Medicare Supplement Plan N is cheaper than the more comprehensive plans, you aren’t going to have as much coverage.
 Some cost-sharing is required.
-However, overall, it’s a great plan option for someone who wants a balance of benefits and affordability.
+However, overall, it’s an excellent plan option for someone who wants a balance of benefits and affordability.